jkelley/atri-pcie/README.md

 # atri-pcie
-Linux device driver for use with the ARA ATRI PCIe link Targeted for kernel v3.4.x.
+Linux device driver for use with the ARA (Askaryan Radio Array) ATRI PCIe link.
+Targeted for 3.4 kernel; compiled but not tested on 3.10 kernel.

 Intro
 ---